NoahApthorpe/ConvnetCellDetection/README.md

 ##### Train convolutional network

-The training component of the pipeline trains a convnet using ZNN in a Docker image.
+The training component of the pipeline trains a convnet using ZNN in a Docker virtual machine.
 You can run just the training component of the pipeline with the command `python pipeline.py train <config file path>`.
 For the example experiment, this would be `python pipeline.py train ../data/example/main_config.cfg`.

 This command will start a docker image and begin ZNN training.
 It will print the training iteration and the current pixel error periodically.
 The trained network is automatically saved every 1000 iterations.
 Training will continue until you press `ctrl-c`.
 If you re-run the training command, it will resume training at the last saved iteration.
 If you wish to restart training, you will need to delete the saved `.h5` files in the `labeled_training_output` directory.
 If you are running the pipeline on a server, we suggest you use a session manager such as `tmux` to ensure that training is not interrupted if your connection to the server is lost.